CLARITY -- Comparing heterogeneous data using dissimiLARITY: Introduction

 The gold standard approach involves \emph{generative modelling}, in which the joint model for both datasets is specified.
 Examples include host-parasite coevolution \cite{BrooksTestingContextExtent1979} and comparing linguistic and genetic data \cite{AmorimBayesianApproachGenome2013}.
 However, each analysis is bespoke, requiring an expert modeller able to specify a joint model for the two datasets.

 If the datasets take a matrix form then \emph{testing} whether two matrices are statistically equivalent is another natural starting point.
 For this, Mantel's test \cite{Manteldetectiondiseaseclustering1967} and related approaches \cite{SmouseMultipleRegressionCorrelation1986}, can be used.
-However, for the sort of scientific investigation that we are considering here, the null hypothesis that the two datasets have `the same' distribution can often be rejected \emph{a-priori}.
+However, for the sort of scientific investigation that we are considering here, the null hypothesis that the two datasets have `the same' distribution, or, in the case of shared historical processes, are 'independent' of each other, can often be rejected \emph{a-priori}.
+We are thus interested in richer comparisons, able to highlight specific subjects that behave differently in two datasets.

 Data can be directly compared by transforming one to look like the other.
-When applied to matrices, the important class are \emph{Procrustes transformations} \cite{HurleyprocrustesprogramProducing1962}, which use rotation, translation and scaling \cite{SchneiderMatrixcomparisonPart2007} to perform the matching.
-Procrustes transformations have been used for testing matrix equality \cite{JacksonPROTESTPROcrusteanRandomization1995}, and are often combined by first performing rank reduction via \emph{Spectral decomposition} for matrix comparison, e.g. \cite{Peres-NetoHowwellmultivariate2001}.
+When applied to matrices, an important class are \emph{Procrustes transformations} \cite{HurleyprocrustesprogramProducing1962}, which use rotation, translation and scaling \cite{SchneiderMatrixcomparisonPart2007} to perform the maximally achievable matching.
+Procrustes transformations have been used for testing matrix equality under transformation \cite{JacksonPROTESTPROcrusteanRandomization1995}, and are often combined with initial rank reduction via \emph{Spectral decomposition} for matrix comparison, e.g. \cite{Peres-NetoHowwellmultivariate2001}.

 If we are not constructing an explicit model of both datasets, nor testing whether they are identical, then the remaining options revolve around constructing summaries that can be compared.
 Many methods exist to compare \emph{covariance matrices}.
 Testing \cite{SteigerTestscomparingelements1980} is again straightforward.
 Metrics comparing covariance matrices exist \cite{ForstnerMetricCovarianceMatrices2003}, while spectral methods, such as common principal component analysis \cite{FluryCommonPrincipalComponents1988}, allow theoretical statements to be made about the results of a comparison \cite{FluryAsymptoticTheoryCommon1986}.